Persons not affiliated with UWM may borrow books and other items for an annual fee of $50.

 Please note that, due to licensing terms, remote access to library collections (such as databases and e-journals) is not included with this service.
 Borrowing from other libraries via interlibrary loan is also not offered.

 Complimentary library borrowing privileges are granted to UWM alumni for a period of one year following graduation.
 To receive a Borrowing Card, recent graduates should present proof of graduation and their UWM ID to Circulation staff at the Golda Meir Library’s Main Circulation Desk.

 Family Members of UWM Faculty/Staff

 Immediate family members of any faculty/staff member employed at UWM are entitled to a Library Special Permit card.
-This card allows the individual to check out library materials.
+This card allows the individual to check out up to 30 items at a time from our general collections.
 Immediate family members include spouses, domestic partners and children over the age of 18.
-Family members should be accompanied by the faculty/staff member when applying for the Library Special Permit card.
+Interested family members can apply for permit cards at the Main Circulation Desk and should be accompanied by the faculty/staff member when applying for the Library Special Permit card.

-Milwaukee Area School Teachers
+Area School Teachers

 Osher Lifelong Learning

-After this request has been processed, the visitor should bring documentation concerning their appointment to the ID office in Mellencamp hall to get a UWM ID card made.
-Once issued, the documentation and the ID card should be brought to the Main Circulation desk of the UWM Libraries to have it activated for use as a borrowing card.
+After this request has been processed, the visitor should bring documentation verifying their appointment to the ID office in the Union, Room 143, to get a UWM ID card made.
+Once issued, the ID card can be used to borrow materials at the UWM Libraries with the same privileges as Faculty/Staff.

 All non-UWM borrowers must have an email address in order to receive borrowing privileges at the UWM Libraries.
 If your email address changes, please contact the Main Circulation Desk of the UWM Libraries at firstname.lastname@example.org or (414) 229-4132.
 Failure to receive an overdue or service charge email because your email address has changed is not cause for forgiving a lost item fine.